odobon1/vlm-tutorial/README.md

 ![](images/code_Page_11.png)

-The performance is X. Wow!
-Amazing!

 The norm is to format text inputs with prompt templates such as "a photo of a {}".
 Although it may seem strange applying the same template to each class label, it is done to make the text more similar to the natural, caption-like sentences that the VLM was pretrained on, which improves zero-shot performance over just using the raw word.

-It may seem strange that using a prompt such as "a photo of a {}" would have such a performance increase
+It may seem strange that using a prompt such as "a photo of a {}." yields such a performance increase.

+Prec@1 = 74.9%, a noticeable improvement considering the simplicity of the changes.
+However, we have still not outperformed the ResNet-50 results.
+To do this, we will need to leverage the same technique used by the authors of the seminal CLIP: prompt ensembling.

 ### Prompt Ensembling